standard-software/WindowTabs/README.md

 ## Features

+### Multi-Select Tabs

+- Hold Ctrl and click tabs to add them to / remove them from the selection.
+- Hold Shift and click a tab to select the range from the active tab.
+- Once selected, the right-click context menu and tab drag operations act on the whole selection.

 ### Tab Drag and Drop
-- Drag tabs to reorder within the same group
+- Drag tabs to reorder within the same group.
+  - Multi-select: the contiguous selected range (= active tab + adjacent selected tabs sharing the same pin state and alignment) moves together as a single block, preserving the normal Chrome-style overlap.
+Smart-pin auto-converts the group on zone entry; the selection persists across a successful drag.
-- Drag tabs to split into a new window or link to another group
+- Drag tabs to split into a new window or link to another group.
+  - Multi-select: the whole selection (active + selected tabs) travels together — either into the target group, or as a new tab group when detached.

-### Tab Management
+### Tab Context Menu

-- **Tab Context Menu**
 - New launch : execute (exe name)
   - New tab : right of this tab ((exe name))
   - New window (position) (same submenu as "Position Move", with a leading "Same position" item)
   - New window (link to group)
 - Position Move
   - Snap Left
   - Snap Right
   - Snap Other
     - Snap Top
     - Snap Bottom
     - Snap 90% / 70% / 50% / 30% (each)
       - Left / Right / Top / Bottom
       - Top Left / Top Right / Bottom Left / Bottom Right
       - Center / Center Horizontally / Center Vertically
     - Snap Display
     - Snap Desktop
   - Move
     - Left Edge / Right Edge / Top Edge / Bottom Edge
     - Top Left / Top Right / Bottom Left / Bottom Right
   - (per-display submenus, with leading "Same position on this display")
 - Link to another tab group (submenu lists other tab groups; choose the destination)
 - Tab Detach
   - Detach this tab and reposition (same submenu as "Position Move")
   - Detach this tab and link to another group
 - Close Tab
   - Close tab : (tab name)
   - Close {N} tabs to the left
   - Close {N} tabs to the right
   - Close other tabs
   - Close all tabs
 - Tab Margin When Snapping
   - Add margin at top
 - Tab Position
   - Align all tabs to Left
   - Align all tabs to Right
   - Align this tab to Left : (tab name)
   - Align this tab to Right : (tab name)
 - Tab Pin
   - Pin this tab : (tab name)
   - Unpin this tab : (tab name)
   - Pin all tabs
   - Unpin all tabs
 - Tab Color Settings
   - This tab color : (tab name)
     - Red / Blue / Green / Yellow / Purple / Orange / Pink
     - (same 7 colors, Underline variants)
     - (same 7 colors, Border variants)
   - Clear this tab color
   - Clear color settings on all tabs
 - Tab Name
   - Rename tab
   - Reset tab name
 - System
   - Copy (exe name) path
   - Copy window title : (window title)
   - Open folder of (exe name)
   - Force kill this process
 - Settings...

-In multi-select (see [Multi-Select Tabs](#multi-select-tabs)), per-tab items show "Selected {N} tabs..." and operate on the active tab plus the selected tabs; items that depend on a single pivot or a single process (Left/Right close, Open folder, Force kill) are grayed out.
+In multi-select, per-tab items show "Selected {N} tabs..." and operate on the active tab plus the selected tabs; items that depend on a single pivot or a single process (Left/Right close, Open folder, Force kill) are grayed out.

 ### New Launch